- Describe human testicular and ovarian reproductive anatomies

 The oviducts, or fallopian tubes, extend from the uterus in the lower abdominal cavity to the ovaries, but they are not in contact with the ovaries.
 The lateral ends of the oviducts flare out into a trumpet-like structure and have a fringe of finger-like projections called fimbrae.
 When an egg is released at ovulation, the fimbrae help the nonmotile egg enter into the tube.
 The walls of the oviducts have a ciliated epithelium over smooth muscle.
 The cilia beat, and the smooth muscle contracts, moving the egg toward the uterus.
 Fertilization usually takes place within the oviduct and the developing embryo is moved toward the uterus.
 It usually takes the egg or embryo a week to travel through the oviduct.

-Sterilization in women is called a tubal ligation; it is analogous to a vasectomy in males in that the oviducts are severed and sealed, preventing sperm from reaching the egg.
+Sterilization in females is called a tubal ligation; it is analogous to a vasectomy in males in that the oviducts are severed and sealed, preventing sperm from reaching the egg.

 The vagina is a muscular tube that serves several purposes.
 It allows menstrual flow to leave the body.
 It is the receptacle for the penis during intercourse and the pathway for the delivery of offspring.